kgish/gishtech.com/README.md

 }
 ```

-For the jumbotron banner `fade-in` across the complete application, I have defined a `routes/base.js` class where the
+For the jumbotron banner `fade-in` which occurs across the complete application (all pages), I have defined a
-animation is triggered in the `activate()` hook.
+`routes/base.js` class where the animation is triggered in the `activate()` hook.

 ```javascript
 import Ember from 'ember';